 Love is a ubiquitous emotion that can be a winning topic for a literature essay as long as you follow a few necessary rules.
-By following these rules and writing well, your literature teacher or professor will fall head over heels for your essay.
+By following these rules, presented by MyPaperDone, and writing well, your literature teacher or professor will fall head over heels for your essay.

 Yes, you’re writing about love, but that doesn’t mean you have to give your praise or personal experience for an example on it.
 Unlike other subjects, you don’t need to feel compelled to introduce the subject or describe it in depth in order for your professor or teacher to understand.
 More than likely, your professor or teacher has fallen in love before, and so the experience is shared between the two of you.
 If you absolutely need to write about love somewhere in your paper, it should be in the last few sentences and only in relation to the books you’re writing about.